AmanPrakash09/Basic-Android-App/README.md

   - Your name, obtained via a back-end API (first, last)
   - The name of the user logged into the app with their Google/Facebook credentials (first, last)

-Camera and Details
-- (Yet to be implemented)
+Wizard Animation, Screenshots, and Email
+- User can control a sprite by pressing buttons, making it perform several actions
+- User has option to press a button that takes a screenshot and sends data to MongoDB database
+  - The screenshot is saved as a Bitmap that is then encoded to a string
+- User has option to press another button that collects all the "screenshots" from the database.
+An email is also sent to recipient(s) of the user's choice on how many "screenshots" are on the database along with the action the sprite performed last
+  - The strings collected from the database are converted back to Bitmaps that can be displayed on the screen

-Back-end Server Specifications (Yet to be implemented)
+Back-end Server Specifications
 - The back-end is implemented in Node.js
 - Uses MongoDB as a database
 - Hosted on AWS EC2 Virtual Machine
-- The server has three APIs to return
+- Included API endpoints that
-  1. Server IP address
+  1. return server IP address
-  2. Server local time, when the API is called (hh:mm:ss)
+  2. return server local time, when the API is called (hh:mm:ss)
-  3. Your first and last name
+  3. return my first and last name
+  4. post encoded strings of Bitmaps to a MongoDB database
+  5. return all data on the same MongoDB database